 It’s been a strange year and it’s been an especially quiet year for TV that hasn’t looked the way it’s done in the past.
 But there have been surprising delights sprinkled throughout particularly where finales are concerned.
-This year sounded differently, too as we took Year-End Reviews to Marvelous Geeks Podcast in a two part compilation with Nerdy Girl Notes and TV Examined.
+This year sounded differently, too as we took Best of 2020 TV Episodes to Marvelous Geeks Podcast in a two-part compilation with Nerdy Girl Notes and TV Examined.
 We discussed our favorite characters, performers, and platonic relationships in Part I followed by romantic relationships and episodes in Part II.
 Both of these incredible women also have their own Best of 2020 lists going, so be sure to check those out as their recommendations are always top-notch.

 1. “Whenever You’re Ready”

 The Good Place